 Doors will open 90 minutes before the start of the ceremony and the estimated length is two hours.
 No tickets are needed for the diploma ceremony.

 Commencement announcements may be ordered and purchased at Bear Faire, or afterwards at www.jostens.com or through the Baylor Bookstore.
 For more information on regalia and announcements, contact the Baylor Bookstore at 254-710-2161, or fax 254-710-2165.

 DIPLOMA PRESENTATION ORDER

 Diploma presentation order begins with bachelor's degrees.
 Master's students are recognized next, followed by the presentation and hooding of doctoral students.
 Students will be seated in the order in which diplomas are presented: academic school/college, degree, major, last name.

 INSTRUCTIONS FOR GRADUATES

 Graduates should arrive at Ferrell Center no later than one hour prior to the start of the ceremony and move immediately to the staging area along the concourse.
 Graduates should look for their appropriate group, arranged by school, degree, major and last name.
 Signs should be easy to read.
 Faculty marshals will be available to help students find their groups.

-When reaching the staging area, the graduate should check in with the faculty marshal assigned to the student's group.
-The marshal will align graduates by "two's" for the processional into the arena.
+When reaching the staging area, the graduate check in with the faculty marshal assigned to the student's group.
+The marshal will align graduates by "two's" for the procession into the arena.
 At least twenty minutes prior to the start of the ceremony, the groups will be moved to the doors through which they will process.
 Latecomers will not be allowed to march in the procession but will be worked into the line for the presentation of diplomas.

 When it is time for students to cross the stage and receive diplomas, faculty marshals will provide directions and assist with the process.

 The printed Commencement program will be available no earlier than the ceremony.
 The program will list by school, degree, and major, all graduates who are certified for graduation and participation in commencement ceremonies.
 The history of Baylor Commencement, the university mace and an explanation of academic regalia are included in the program.